How To Use Formal Titles in AP Style

 Formal Titles vs. Occupational Descriptions

+Are job titles capitalized?
 The challenge is distinguishing between formal titles and occupational descriptions.
 A formal title is conferred upon an individual alongside a scope of authority.
 Examples include persons in the military, government officials, religious leaders and royalty.
 Formal titles may also denote a level of academic or professional achievement, as in the case of doctors.

 Occupational descriptions, on the other hand, more generally describe what a person does for a living.
 Occupational descriptions are not capitalized even when positioned directly before an individual’s name.